mitchlloyd/ember-autosave/readme.md

 ### Using `autosave`

-The `ember-autosave` package provides a computed property macro to wrap a property in an AutosaveProxy.
+The `ember-autosave` package provides a computed property macro to wrap an object in an AutosaveProxy.

-In this example, the proxy will call `save()` on the component's model property after one second.
+In this example, the proxy will call `save()` on the object stored in the component's `model` property one second after one of its properties is `set`.

 ```javascript
 import Ember from 'ember';